Elludenf/copilotUsage/README.md

 **Example**:  Given a query where we are concating the user input to the query string.
 Copilot can help us to prevent sql injections by suggesting secure code.

+**Prompt**: /fix help me out checking and fixing sql vulnerabilities

 ![Prompt](/Security%20-Vulnerabilities%20-SQL.gif)

+**Reasoning**: The new function is more secure because it uses a parameterized query instead of concatenating the user input to the query string.
+This prevents SQL injection attacks.

 ### 4. Reduce code complexity: